cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 - **Subscribers** wish to use the PKI to prove their identity to the world and offer secure services to others.
 - **Relying parties** wish to rely on the PKI to authenticate and connect with subscribers.
-- **Certificate Authorities (CA)** are responsible for verifying the identity of subscribers (which can include subornidate certificate authorties).
+- **Certificate Authorities (CA)** are responsible for verifying the identity of subscribers (which can include subordinate certificate authorities).

-### Certificates, signing, trust and authority
+### Certificates, signing, trust, and authority

 The core mechanism of PKI is the PKI certificate, also commonly known as a "security certificate", "digital certificate" or "TLS certificate" (because it is used in TLS), or abbreviated "cert".
 In TLS the [x509 certificate format](https://en.wikipedia.org/wiki/X.509) is used.